samuel-pratt/samuel-pratt/README.md

 I'm a Software Developer from Victoria, BC.
 I like building apps and websites that have localized applications for Vancouver Island and UVic.

-- 🌱 I’m currently learning how to code in Go
 - 📫 How to reach me:
     - sjpratt19@gmail.com
     - [LinkedIn](https://www.linkedin.com/in/sam-pratt-7045401b6/)